 Chewing and Eating

 If you are still feeling the effects of the anesthetic, avoid all chewing until the numbness has worn off completely.
 This may take a few to several hours.
-Have a fruit smoothie or milkshake, where you can use a straw on your side that is not numb and just swallow and not have to chew.
+To keep the provisional in place, avoid eating hard or sticky foods, especially chewing gum.
+If possible, chew only on the opposite side of your mouth.

 Brushing and Flossing

+Healthy gums make it much easier to seat the crown.
 Brush normally but floss very carefully.
 Press the floss down slowly and do not pull it up.
 Once the floss is between the teeth, pull it straight out from the side so the provisional is not dislodged.
 If you have a bridge provisional, you will need floss threaders to get the floss under your provisional and pull it straight through.
 In some cases, we may advise you to avoid flossing around the provisional.

 Medication and Discomfort